Early-Exit Graph Neural Networks: Additional Results

 \subsection{SAS-GNN is able to retain performance as depth increases}

 Having proposed SAS-GNN, we have demonstrated that it is always stable and non-dissipative, and also able to allow each node to induce attraction or repulsion edge-wise.
 We study the behavior of SAS-GNN when the depth increases up to 50 layers, which is an overestimate of what we need in practice.
 In our experiments, we design SAS-GNN, as specified in Corollary \ref{corr:sigma}.
 All the data points corresponds to a different training procedure, where we display the best accuracy.
 We present the results in Figure \ref{fig:depth_performance}, where we show an experiment with \texttt{Cora}, a homophilic dataset.
 In Figure \ref{fig:mines_performance}, we assess the resilience to depth via \texttt{Minesweeper}, an example of a heterophilic graph.
 In \texttt{Cora}, we notice that both A-DGN and SAS-GNN can retain their performance.
 Also, GRAFF can maintain it up to the 30th layer, then it starts decreasing.
 This behavior is expected since GRAFF is only designed to contrast over-smoothing, which does not occur, but it is not specifically designed to be robust to the number of layers.
 It is interesting to notice that SAS-GNN, even though part of its architecture is inherited by GRAFF, can retain its performance, behaving similarly to A-DGN.
 As far as GCN is concerned, we see that it has started losing its performance in the earlier layers.
 Here, we consider a GCN design that lacks the residual connection and does not use weight sharing.
-Furthermore, Table~\ref{tab:100_scaling_layer} presents an individual analysis of SAS-GNN on the \texttt{Minesweeper} dataset as the number of layers increases up to 100.
-In this experiment, we also allow the hidden dimension $m'$ to scale to assess the robustness of the model under varying capacity.
-We observe that the model maintains its performance as the number of layers increases.
-However, increasing $m'$ from 32 to 256 leads to a drop in performance.
-We attribute this decline to reduced generalization at higher hidden dimensions.
-Notably, $m' = 32$ emerged as the optimal setting based on our hyperparameter tuning procedure.\\
+As concerns \texttt{Minesweeper}, we notice that GRAFF is the model that maximizes the most $E^{dir}$, while SAS-GNN and A-DGN still have a similar trend.
+None of these models seems to experience over-smoothing, except for GCN, where $E^{dir}$ approaches 0.
+Also, in this case, all the models retain their performances, except for GCN, which starts decreasing from the beginning.
+Since GRAFF is the only model that perceive the performance degradation, and Dirichlet Energy does not record over-smoothing, we conclude that it probably suffer from other phenomena, that do not affect A-DGN and SAS-GNN.